ACTL5100-T1-2022/github-showcase-page-hd-fantastic-excellence/README.md

 Player’s injury affects the whole team including the strategy and performance.
 Players may get injured in training such as unprepared equipment hurts players and competition.

-Mitigation: Firstly, we ensure that safe playing fields are provided and that they are inspected prior to all training and matches.
+**Mitigation**: Firstly, we ensure that safe playing fields are provided and that they are inspected prior to all training and matches.
 Also, the equipment should be checked regularly.

-**Financial risk is the risk involving the assets of a football team or the risk that may be encountered in the course of business activities. **
+**Financial risk is the risk involving the assets of a football team or the risk that may be encountered in the course of business activities.**

 e.
 The risk of losing a sponsor